How to Prevent Baby Bald Spots

 Hormones can play a big part in baby hair-loss after birth (the same way new mums can lose large amounts of hair post partum).
 However, a more common cause for baby bald spots is the time babies spend on their backs.
 This time spent constantly rubbing their heads on their mattress, bassinet, capsule, etc. causes their fine hair to be knotted and broken off or pulled out by the constant friction.

 Read on to discover our tried, tested and trusted techniques to help you prevent baby bald spots, encourage re-growth in existing bald spots and give your baby's hair the best starting care!

 1. SWITCH TO SILK

-Silky Tots 100% Mulberry Silk Bassinet/Cot Sleeves and Sheets help to reduce and prevent baby bald spots by reducing the friction on baby’s head (when compared to ordinary cotton sheets).
-This friction is the main culprit for matting, knotting, frizz and eventually the dreaded baby bald spot.
+Silky Tots 100% Mulberry Silk helps to reduce and prevent baby bald spots by reducing the friction on baby’s head (when compared to ordinary cotton sheets).
+This friction is the main culprit for the matting, knotting, frizz and rubbing out of delicate hair.

 Silk creates a luxurious, liquid smooth environment for baby's hair to grow as well as being naturally breathable, hypoallergenic and uninhabitable by dust-mites; perfect for eczema, asthma and allergies.

 IS YOUR BABY ALREADY SPORTING A BALD SPOT?

 Don’t worry, it’s not too late!
 Sleeping on silk allows baby's new hair to come through much quicker than sleeping on cotton or bamboo sheets, reducing friction, silk protects the new hairs and encourages regrowth.